 Our pastor, The Rev. Ann Marie Winters, retired recently, due to health issues.
 She continues to be in our hearts and prayers.

 Going forward, we will have a continuous pastoral presence on Sundays for worship and to administer Holy Eucharist.
-The Rev. Eileen O’Reilly will be with us at least through the Christmas season.
+She will also be in the office a couple times a week and appointments may be scheduled.

-Our Vestry is working with the The Rev. Canon Michael Spencer, Canon for Transitions and Congregational Ministry at the Dioceses as we begin our search for a Rector.
+Our Vestry is working with the The Rev. Canon The Rev. Thornton Terri, Canon for Transitions and Congregational Ministry at the Dioceses as we begin our search for a Rector.

 A Search Committee has been formed, with a Chair and Co-Chair.